How to boost your searchability and ultimately your sales potential

 Lan Ha Bay, Fishing Boat by Morten Byskov - 5050 Travelog on 500px.com

 Buyers are wary of this kind of thing, so if it’s not easy for them to determine right away where the photo was taken, they might skip it and move onto the rest of the search results.
 Give your portfolio its best chance of discovery by adding this step to your routine, especially if you’re a travel or landscape photographer, where location means everything.
-If you are traveling and taking tons of photos, remember to keep accurate notes of each location, so you don’t forget.
+If you are and taking tons of photos, remember to keep accurate notes of each location, so you don’t forget.

 Make your titles more descriptive